-Select one item from the list.
+• Select one item from the list.
 The following parameters may be edited:

-Select one item nom the list.
-Th e following parameters may be edited. code Filtering Declaring search criteria (see table below) Offset Declaring the first significant code's character, characters preceding the first significant character are skipped during comparison search.
+code Filtering Declaring search criteria (see table below) Offset Declaring the first significant code's character, characters preceding the first significant character are skipped during comparison search.
 All preceding sings are omitted.
 Code length Declaring the number of code's characters to be taken into account during search procedure.
 88 Start marker Declaring the starting point of scanned code used for searching.
-99 End marker Declaring the ending point of scanned code used for searching.
+93 End marker Declaring the ending point of scanned code used for searching.
 0 Ignore marker Determining whether start and end markers are to be used when comparing scanned code with code saved to the mass comparator.